JoergS5/OpticalEncoder/README.md

 - bitwidth: how many dots for every bit, the +- marker and the edge lines left and right
 - maxvalue and minvalue for values which shall be gray encoded

 MainCreateRoundEncoder creates round printouts.
-The dot positions are not exact, so this method is deprecated, the program remains for archiving.
+The dot positions are not exact, so this method is deprecated, the program remains for archiving and contains bugs.